mikeball1289/AdventOfCode/README.md

 There's a VSCode launch.json file included which will allow you to debug your currently open file in VSCode by pressing F5.

 Unit testing is done in Jest.
-Test files end with `.test.ts` and live beside the module they're testing. `npm test` will run the unit tests.
+Test files end with `.test.ts` and live beside the module they're testing. `npm test` will run the unit tests. `npm test days` will only run the regression tests which confirm that my solutions for each day still compute the correct values. `npm run test:coverage` will generate a coverage report, which should show 100% library code coverage.